Wills and estate planning

 It is part of the means whereby you ensure your assets are distributed in the way you intend after you die.

-Estate planning is about ensuring that the assets you acquire during your lifetime are properly protected, structured, and distributed simply (and in the most tax effective manner) to your intended beneficiaries during your lifetime and after your death.
+Estate planning is all about ensuring that the assets you acquire during your lifetime are properly protected, structured, and distributed - simply (and in the most tax effective manner) to your intended beneficiaries, during your lifetime and after your death.

 Advance health directives

-We prepare and provide detailed advice in relation to testamentary trust which are created by a Will to provide a greater level of control over the distribution of assets to beneficiaries.
-Read our fact sheet on Testamentary trust here.
+We prepare and provide detailed advice in relation to testamentary trusts which are created pursuant to a Will - to provide a greater level of flexibility and control over the distribution of assets to beneficiaries.

 Enduring powers of attorney